YASKAWA Standard Interface Commands

 Server_Port

-This parameter indicates the port number used by the IPC to establish the communication between the IPC and the robot.
-This parameter value must be consistent with the host port number set in the TCP ASCII service communication configuration (Standard Interface communication mode) of the Mech-MSR.
+This parameter indicates the port number used to establish communication between the IPC and the robot.
+This parameter value must be consistent with the host port number set in the TCP ASCII service communication configuration (Standard Interface communication mode) of Mech-MSR.
 The data type is num.

 Time_Out

-This parameter indicates the communication timeout period.
-Unit: minutes.
+This parameter indicates the communication timeout period, in minutes.

 Example